yeonsoochung/heat-sensor-dash-app/README.md

 - More aggregate metrics.
 Previously, there were only weekly, daily, and hourly averages in addition to the raw 5-min sensor readings.
 I added 12-hr, 6-hr, 3-hr, and 3-hr averages.
 - An option to view rolling averages (window of 4 units).

-This GitHub repo contains my code for this dashboard, as well as the dashboard itself, which I deployed on Render.
+This GitHub repo contains my code for this dashboard, as well as the [dashboard itself](https://heat-sensor-dash-app.onrender.com), which I deployed via Render.